LeeZeHao/Kiki_Delivery_Docs/features/hardware/locomotion.md

 parent: Hardware
 grand_parent: Features
 ---
 # Locomotion

-### Proposed

-A set of actuators that facilitate easy implementation of ground-based movement.

 We have decided to opt for ground-based movement rather than aerial drones as this would significantly increase risk and project difficulty, and aerial drones cannot operate outside of line-of-sight in Singapore.

-### Current Progress
+Thus, a set of actuators that facilitate easy implementation of ground-based movement is installed.

-Currently, the drone has a 4-wheeled chassis, where each wheel is powered by a 12V DC motor.
+Currently, the drone uses a 4-wheeled chassis, where each wheel is powered by a 12V DC motor.
 The system is controlled by the Raspberry Pi 5 controller via two l298n motor drivers (one per each side).

 This system has proven to be easy to implement, and has shown good mobility during testing.